How to Withdraw

 - To withdraw from courses, login to FlashLine and go to Student / Resources / Courses and Registration.
 Then, click on the Add or Drop a Course link.
 Choose the appropriate option from the Action drop down box for the selected course(s).

 - NOTE: If class beginning and/or ending dates are other than the regular session dates for a term, course withdrawal deadlines may be different.
 For these flexibly scheduled classes, you may determine the course withdrawal deadlines by clicking on the CRN links on the View or Print Course Schedule and Purchase Textbooks in the Student Category / Resources Page / Courses and Registration Section in FlashLine or by accessing the Detailed Class Search from the View Schedule of Courses.
 After locating the course, click on the "Registration Deadlines" link to determine course specific dates.
-You may also contact the Registrar's Office at 330-672-3131 for assistance.
+You may also contact the One Stop for Student Services at 330-672-6000 or via the Contact Us button on their website www.kent.edu/onestop for assistance.

 - Financial aid recipients must be aware that repeating a course, dropping a course, or withdrawing from a course can adversely affect their financial aid eligibility in a given term or their eligibility to receive aid in the future.
-Visit the Aid Recalculation Due to Enrollment Activities page on the Student Financial Aid website for more information.
+Visit the Aid Recalculation Due to Enrollment Activities page for more information.

 - Course withdrawal may impact degree progress.
 Therefore, consult with your advisor prior to processing your course withdrawal.